The 13 Best Master’s Degree Options for Teachers

 A master’s degree specializing in educational technology provides a comprehensive understanding of how ongoing technological breakthroughs connect to providing the most enriching educational experience.
 It also helps teachers prepare students for success in our increasingly digital world.
 Such programs cover both theoretical aspects of incorporating technology into the educational experience, as well as the countless new tech tools teachers can now use to enhance student learning.

-The STEAM master’s degree specialization takes STEM (Science, Technology, Engineering and Mathematics) to the next level by adding Arts (liberal, social, manual, physical and fine arts) to the framework for integrated instruction.
+The STEAM master’s degree specialization takes STEM (science, technology, engineering and mathematics) to the next level by adding arts (liberal, social, manual, physical and fine arts) to the framework for integrated instruction.
 STEAM empowers teachers to employ a project-based learning approach that crosses all of these disciplines in solving everyday problems.
-Increasing emphasis on STEAM education connects to the belief that it establishes a foundation for innovation in key areas essential to individual success, as well as human progress.
+Increasing emphasis on STEAM education connects to the belief that it establishes a foundation for innovation in key areas essential to individual success and human progress.

 What You Can Do With a Master’s Degree for Teachers